uchicago-dsi/textbook-datascience-1/textbook/12/chapter11-glossary.md

 ## Deterministic Sampling
-A type of sampling with no random chance involved.
+A type of sampling when the selection of a sample is fixed or predictable, as opposed to involving randomness.

 ## Probabilistic Sampling
 A type of sampling where the probability of each unit being chosen is known before sampling is done.
 For example, **Sample random samples (SRS)**, in which each unit has equal probability of being chosen, is an example of a probabilistic sample.